kumahq/kuma-website/docs/docs/dev/documentation/inspect-api.md

 There is a list of rules Kuma uses to match policies with data plane proxies, more on it in [How Kuma chooses the right policy to apply](../../policies/how-kuma-chooses-the-right-policy-to-apply).
-If deployment has many policies with many tags it could be cumbersome to find what policies were selected for each specific data plane proxy.
+If deployment With many policies it's hard to understand which policy is selected for a specific data plane proxy. proxy.
 That's where Inspect API may help:

 ```shell